 A woman who is stealing objects from the supermarket fears that her wallet is going to be stolen.

-A man constantly talks throughout dinner, but when he is interrupted, blames the other person for wanting attention and being a bad listener.
+A man constantly talks throughout dinner, but he blames the other person for wanting attention and being a bad listener when he is interrupted.

 A woman projects all her hope onto her therapist, hoping that she can fix her.